timtroendle/ukraine-energy-future/report/report.md

 Wind parks further out than 30\ km from shore are assumed to be DC-connected, whereas near-shore wind parks are assumed to be AC-connected (Supplementary Figures\ S10 and S11).
 For each renewable technology and region, the available area is multiplied with allowed deployment densities, approximating the socio-technical potential.
 These densities are 3\ MW/km^2^ for onshore wind, 2\ MW/km^2^ for offshore wind, 1.7\ MW/km^2^ for solar.
+The densities are based on purely technical estimations reported by @Scholz:2012, and our own assumption that only 30%, 20%, and 1% of eligible areas are available for onshore wind, offshore wind, and solar power.

 Second, based on the eligible areas per region, capacity factor time series for wind and solar generation are calculated using *atlite*.
 For this step, historical weather data for the years 2010--2014 from ECMWF's ERA5 reanalysis dataset [@Hersbach:2020] is used to convert wind speed and solar irradiance data to hourly capacity factors using models for typical wind turbines and solar panels.
-The solar generation is calculated based on the incidence angle of solar irradiation, the panel tilt angle and the conversion efficiency of CdTe panel.
+The solar generation is calculated based on the incidence angle of solar irradiation, the panel tilt angle and the conversion efficiency of Crystalline Silicon (CSi) solar panels.
 Power curves for a Vestas V112 3\ MW (onshore) and NREL 5\ MW (offshore) turbine are employed to map wind speeds scaled to hub height to power outputs.
 The capacity factors of offshore wind generation are multiplied with a correction factor of 88.55% to approximately account for wake effects [@Bosch:2018].
 Finally, the gridded dataset (0.25°x0.25°) is mapped onto the geographical shape of each region, using the available area as weighting.